moodle-an-hochschulen/moodle-theme_boost_union/README.md

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme
 Please note: This will not interfere with the setting "theme_boost_union | loginbackgroundimage" which means that the pictures uploaded here will be shown on all pages except the login page.

+##### Brand colors

+###### Brand color

+This setting is already available in the Moodle core theme Boost.
+For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+##### Bootstrap colors

+With these settings, you can overwrite the Bootstrap colors which are used within the Moodle GUI.

+##### Activity icon colors

+With these settings, you can overwrite the activity icon colors which are used within courses.

+#### Tab "Login page"

 ##### Login page background images

 ###### Login page background images